You are here

 Practiced by people since time immemorial, rituals are finding fresh resonance in both corporate and creative contexts.

-Write-ups on the results of several studies into the effects of rituals by behavioral scientists Mike Norton and Francesca Gino, also professors at the Harvard Business School, may have been responsible in part for triggering the buzz in recent years.
-As Norton explains, he and Gino were able to show that, “rituals in the face of loss can help us feel less grief, rituals with families can make us feel closer, and rituals with our partners can reinforce our commitment to each other.”1 The Harvard researchers and another team at the Carlson School of Management at University of Minnesota also discovered that rituals increase people’s perception of value through a series of tests where food was consumed immediately after performance of a ritual.
-(It should be noted that Norton and Gino do not characterize rituals as “elaborate religious ceremonies”2 – in this case, the “ritual” consisted of simply breaking and unwrapping a chocolate bar in a specific way defined by the scientists.)
-In summarizing the studies’ findings, one Harvard Business Review contributor concluded, “if employees perform rituals as part of their jobs, they are likely to find their jobs more rewarding.
-And if consumers use a ritual to experience your product, they are likely to enjoy it more and be willing to pay more for it.”3
+Mike Norton and Francesca Gino, behavioral scientists and professors at Harvard Business School, may have been responsible for triggering the buzz with their range of studies over the past decade into the effects of practicing rituals.
+Through these, Norton and Gino have demonstrated that, “rituals in the face of loss can help us feel less grief, rituals with families can make us feel closer, and rituals with our partners can reinforce our commitment to each other.”1 In different studies, the Harvard researchers and a team at Carlson School of Management also discovered that rituals increase people’s perception of value.
+At Harvard, the “ritual” consisted of breaking and unwrapping a chocolate bar following a specific set of steps defined by the scientists.
+Participants reported finding, “the chocolate more flavorful and enjoying it more.
+They also took more time to savor it and were willing to pay nearly twice as much for more of it.”
+An article in the Harvard Business Review concludes, “if employees perform rituals as part of their jobs, they are likely to find their jobs more rewarding.”2

-Ter Kuile maintains that there are three critical experiences all humans yearn for that can be accessed through ritual: feelings “of belonging, becoming and the beyond”.
-Could the latter two aspects be of particular relevance to creative minds?
-It appears that this has yet to be thoroughly explored (thesis topic, anyone?), however, on a related note, cognitive neuroscience has recently found evidence of a positive correlation between ritual and creativity in that, “ritual promotes thought suppression – tuning out the inner critic, dampening brain chatter, centering and focusing the mind and decreasing anxiety before executing complex tasks.”5
+There’s a further dimension to rituals that may be of particular interest to those leading creative teams: cognitive neuroscience has found evidence of a positive correlation between rituals and creativity: “ritual promotes thought suppression – tuning out the inner critic, dampening brain chatter, centering and focusing the mind and decreasing anxiety before executing complex tasks”3 while also “mitigating the negative experience of personal failure”4.